 There is a growing interest in full-time RVing among younger folks, and there are many great blogs by younger RVers who are working on the road.
 Technology is making it possible for people to have a professional career without having to show up at an office every day.

 We have read and heard about these fortunate people, but have met fewer than five on the road since we started RVing full-time in 2007.
 The youngest full-timers we have met personally was a couple in their early thirties.
 We’ve also met a handful of couples in their forties.
 We’ve met one family on the road, a French couple in their late forties with a 3 year old son.
 They were in the second year of a seven year RV trip around the world!
-Another family we know took a one year sabbatical in their RV with thoughts of continuing if they could put it together and liked it.
+Friends of ours from before our RVing days set off in a 24′ travel trailer with their three kids in 2016 and they have a YouTube channel filled with fun videos of their travels.

 The online world of exciting blogs and social media groups related to full-time RVing for the younger set can make it look like there are tons of families and young couples out adventuring in their RVs full-time.
 This is a wonderful and lovely thought.
 However, in our personal experience on the road, we have met only an extremely very rare few.